Vivek009-hub/Amazon-Clone/README.md

 # Amazon-Clone
-This is a HTML and CSS based simple frontend project
+This is a basic frontend porject made by using HTML and CSS.